TCNJ-Web-Team/Undergraduate-Astro-Site/to-do.md

 - photo push from right with no
 - update title to animate same speed as program at a glace

+-match title animation to program at a glance animation

 ## Up to date To Do's

 - fix mobile version